team-arrow-racing/solar-car-common/README.md

 This is a common library shared between device projects to facilitate shared communication and deduplication of utility code.

-Whilst this is a cargo library, it is not intended to by published to the crate registry.
+Whilst this is a cargo library, it is not intended to be published to the crate registry.

 ## How to use